 20 October - Oxford, Hertfordshire

 Civil Servants from across Whitehall will also be visiting:

 16 October - Lancaster

 30 October - Loughborough, Warwick

-Case studies: read Nikesh’s account of working on foreign policy and security at the British High Commission in Malaysia, on being a diplomat from an ethnic minority background and about working at the heart of the Civil Service as a HR Business Partner.
+Case studies: read Nikesh’s account of working on foreign policy and security at the British High Commission in Malaysia, James' blog (PDF, 198KB, 2 pages) on being a diplomat from an ethnic minority background and Elizabeth's blog (PDF, 79.9KB, 1 page) about working at the heart of the Civil Service as a HR Business Partner.

 To find out more about the Civil Service Graduate Fast Stream

 Find out more about working for the FCO